Skip to content

 The Building of Ghosts in Alexandria

 Alexandria is one of Egypt’s most beautiful cities.
-Locals call it the Bride of the Mediterranean for being the largest city on the mediterranean sea.
-There are various tourist destinations in Alexandria where you can learn so much about the history of Egypt.
-Not to mention the magnificent sceneries and refreshing breeze that the city possesses.
+Locals call it the Bride of the Mediterranean because it is the largest city on the Mediterranean Sea.
+There are various tourist destinations in Alexandria where you can learn so much about Egypt’s history, not to mention the magnificent scenery and refreshing breeze that the city possesses.

-Despite its exquisiteness, Alexandria has a hair-raising side that none of the locals ever deny.
-On one of the city’s prominent streets, Roshdy street, you’ll find building number 412.
+Despite its exquisiteness, Alexandria has a hair-raising side that no locals ever deny.
+On one of the city’s prominent streets, Roshdy Street, you’ll find building number 412.
 It’s not just a regular building; it’s one with endless spooky tales and entitled the Building of Ghosts.
-This building is a real depiction of superstitions in Egypt.
+This building is an accurate depiction of superstitions in Egypt.
 Given the many beliefs that surround it, it remains empty and unoccupied.

 The building was erected on the land that was formerly a cemetery, holding bodies of people who died in mysterious ways.
 This fact has led people to think that the tormented spirits of these people roam around the building.